okta/samples-nodejs-express-4/okta-hosted-login/README.md

 # Express.js & Okta-Hosted Login Page Example

 This example shows you how to use the [OIDC Middleware Library][] to login a user.
-The login is achieved through the [OAuth 2.0 Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
+The login is achieved through the [Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application and a local cookie session is created using [express-session][].

 ## Prerequisites

 Before running this sample, you will need the following:

-* An Okta Developer Org, you can sign up for one at https://developer.okta.com/signup/.
+* An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
-* An OIDC application in your Org, configured for Web mode.
-You can find instructions [here][OIDC Web Application Setup Instructions].
+* An Okta Application, configured for Web mode.
+This is done from the Okta Developer Console and you can find instructions [here][OIDC Web Application Setup Instructions].
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.

-[OIDC Web Application Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application

-[OAuth 2.0 authorization code flow]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code

 ## Running This Example